krepoli/Visualization-Project/README.md

 # VisualizationProject
-This project showcases my data visualization skills.
+This project showcases my data visualization and wrangling skills.